 Consider sponsoring a webinar or meet-up, hosting a community event, promoting something local you love, and building relationships with prominent people and influencers.
 Additionally, learn to feel comfortable reaching out to partners to see if they can feature you on their partner directory.

 Also, being a guest blogger can help attract links.
-Talk to and about (positively, of course!) other people in your industry, and act as a resource provider for the community.
+Positively talk to or about other people in your industry, and act as a resource provider for the community.
 If you're an active participant in community conversations, the buzz around you grows in the form of inbound links, social media growth, and media coverage.